- Statements and accessibility

 What vacancies can be advertised on JobOnline?

 The Careers Group, University of London is happy to advertise all genuine job or work experience opportunities that are fully compliant with UK employment legislation, including the National Minimum Wage Act (1998).
-We require all employers advertising job or work experience opportunities of any kind on JobOnline or Alert to pay the National Minimum Wage unless covered by one of the exemptions allowed by the Act (see What does the law say? below).
+We require all employers advertising job or work experience opportunities of any kind on JobOnline to pay the National Minimum Wage unless covered by one of the exemptions allowed by the Act (see What does the law say? below).

 Can unpaid placements and work experience schemes be advertised on JobOnline?